 An inselberg is an isolated hill, ridge, or small mountain that abruptly protrudes out from a virtually level surrounding plain.
-The word inselberg translates to “Island Mountain” in German, and it was first used by Wilhelm Bornhardt in 1900, a geologist who found the landforms in Southern Africa.
-The word Monadnock is of Native American origin and it refers to a solitary hill rising above the flat area surrounding it.
+The word inselberg translates to “Island Mountain” in German, and it was first used by Wilhelm Bornhardt in 1900, a geologist who found the landforms in southern Africa.
+The word monadnock is of Native American origin and it refers to a solitary hill rising above the flat area surrounding it.

-Formation Of An Inselberg
+Formation of an Inselberg

-Inselbergs arise from rocks which erode on a slower rate than that of the surrounding rocks.
+Inselbergs arise from rocks which erode at a slower rate than that of the surrounding rocks.
 The landform consists of an erosion-resistant rock which protects a softer rock such as limestone.
 The resistant rock remains isolated as ongoing erosion erodes the less resistant rock around it.

-Types Of Inselbergs
+Types of Inselbergs

-Importance Of Inselbergs
+Importance of Inselbergs